 The Michigan Electric Power Company

-In 1932, the dam was known as the Caro Hydro-plant and was operated by the Michigan Electric Power Company who had invested heavily in the dam the previous few years.
+In 1932, the dam was known as the Caro Hydro plant and was operated by the Michigan Electric Power Company which had invested heavily in the dam the previous few years.

 November 1, 1935, Detroit Edison took ownership and maintained an office in Caro.